-All analytes displayed a relatively stable trend for the monitoring period for bore GND2291.
-The first monitoring round in August 2022 recorded slightly elevated chloride, TDS, and EC, compared to those for November 2022, March and May 2023.
+All analytes displayed a relatively stable trend for the first part of the monitoring period for bore GND2291, with an overall slight downward trend.
+The last monitoring round in May 2024 recorded lower concentrations of chloride, TDS, total sodium, dissolved barium and EC.
 Figures 6, 7 and 8 show the long term monitoring record for these parameters at this site.